arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/transition-guide.md

 ## Introduction - Identifying Target Workloads

 The quickest and easiest workloads to transition are Linux-based, and built using open-source components or in-house applications where you control the source code.
 Many open source projects already support Arm64, and having access to the source code allows you to build from source if pre-built artifacts do not already exist.
-There is also a large and growing set of Independent Software Vendor (ISV) software available for Arm64 (a non-exhaustive list can be found [here](isv.md).
+There is also a large and growing set of Independent Software Vendor (ISV) software available for Arm64 (e.g. a non-exhaustive list can be found [here](isv.md)).
 However if you license software you’ll want to check with the respective ISV to ensure they already, or have plans to, support Arm.

 The following transition guide is organized into a logical sequence of steps as follows: